Lebanon, Kansas

 Lebanon is a city in Smith County, Kansas, United States.
-As of the 2020 census, the population of the city was 178.
+As of the 2020 census, the population of the city was 178, which is 40 fewer than the 2010 census.
+The geographic center of the contiguous United States is located 2.6 mi northwest of the city, with a monument marking the location, and the city was recorded as having the lowest minimum temperature ever recorded in Kansas in 1905.

 History

 Lebanon was founded in 1876 at a site about 4 mi distant from its present site.
 It was moved to the new site in about 1887–1888.
 Lebanon is named after Lebanon, Kentucky.

 In 1918, a scientific survey established the geographic center of the 48 contiguous US states about 2.6 mi northwest of Lebanon, and a monument was subsequently erected at the site.
 The geographic center of all 50 of the US states is located near Belle Fourche, South Dakota.

+On May 27, 2013, a large and violent EF-3 tornado touched down North East of the small town.
+Traveling East, it struck multiple small farm structures.
+The Tornado Intercept Vehicle 2 (TIV-2) crew, composed of Brandon Ivey, Sean Casey, and the late Herb Stein, intercepted the tornado on Ee Road, North East of town.
+The vehicle was struck by multiple pieces of debris, opening the roof hatch, opening a side door, spinning the roof mounted turret housing the IMAX camera, as well as Sean Casey, and sparking on the polycarbonate windshield.
+A tree branch also landed in the vehicle.
+Before being struck by a large piece of sheet metal, the anemometer recorded wind speeds of 175 mph (281.6 kp/h).
+These were the highest recorded wind speeds inside of a tornado.
+The massive wedge tornado tracked North of town, continuing East until dissipation, just North of the neighboring community of Esbon, Kansas.